-The map is a collection of Shaanxi Stele Museum.
+The map is a collection of the Shaanxi Stele Museum.

 The Earliest Chinese Grid Map

 This territory map, drawn at the scale of 1:5,000,000 during the South Song Dynasty in 1136, is carved on a 114x114cm stele.
-It uses the grid to define the scale and illustrates the coastline, major waterways including Yellow and Yangtze rivers, Taihu, Gongting and Poyang lakes.
+It uses the grid to define the scale and illustrates the coastline, major waterways including the Yellow and Yangtze rivers, Taihu, Dongting and Poyang lakes.

 A Song Dynasty Territory Map

-This territory map was produced using engraving printing technique during the South Song Dynasty in 1177.
-It illustrates nine provinces, major mountains and waterways, as well as describes in the text about the alteration to the natural flow regimes of rivers and their floodplains.
+This territory map was produced using engraving printing techniques during the South Song Dynasty in 1177.
+It illustrates nine provinces, major mountains and waterways.
+It also describes in the text the alteration to the natural flow regimes of rivers and their floodplains.

-The map is from the book Geographic Map of Great Yu and is the earliest ink printed Chinese map.
-It is now a collection of Beijing Museum.
+The map is from the book Geographic Map of Great Yu and is the earliest ink-printed Chinese map.
+It is now a collection of the Beijing Museum.

 A Song Dynasty County Map

-This county map was produced using engraving printing technique during the South Song Dynasty in the 1220s.
-It shows the boundaries and neighbouring counties and highlights the mountains, waterways, islands, bridges, ports, docks, temples, military barricades, schools, tax offices, markets, villages and heritage sites.
+This county map was produced using engraving printing techniques during the South Song Dynasty in the 1220s.
+It shows the boundaries and neighbouring counties, and highlights the mountains, waterways, islands, bridges, ports, docks, temples, military barricades, schools, tax offices, markets, villages and heritage sites.